FrancescoBorzi/ngx-page-object-model/README.md

 });
 ```

+When trying to operate on an element using the wrong selector

 ### Example of tests using the Page Object Model

 With the Page Object Model pattern, the logic to interact with the DOM is encapsulated within a dedicated page object.